px212/px212/source/english/index.md

 title: Peiqiang Xu
 date: 2020-06-21 18:53:02
 ---

-I am an Associate Professor of Meteorology and Deputy Director of the Center for Monsoon System Research  at the [Institute of Atmospheric Physics](http://english.iap.cas.cn/) (IAP), Chinese Academy of Sciences (CAS).
+Dr. Xu is an Associate Professor of Meteorology and Deputy Director of the Center for Monsoon System Research at the [Institute of Atmospheric Physics](http://english.iap.cas.cn/) (IAP), Chinese Academy of Sciences (CAS).

-I received my PhD with honors from IAP/CAS and subsequently held a prestigious CAS postdoctoral fellowship before joining the faculty.
-By combining observations, idealized models and general circulation models (GCMs), my research aims to improve our understanding of key controls on large-scale circulation (e.g., jet streams, storm tracks and planetary waves) in the middle latitudes, and how these may evolve in the future.
-I am also passionate about geophysical fluid dynamics (GFD) experiments, you can learn more about our lab’s GFD work at Nanjing University [here](http://www.njugfd.org/home.html).
+Dr. Xu received his PhD with honors from IAP/CAS and subsequently held a prestigious CAS postdoctoral fellowship before joining the faculty.
+By combining observations, idealized models, and general circulation models (GCMs), his research aims to improve our understanding of the key controls on midlatitude large-scale circulation, including jet streams, storm tracks, and planetary waves, and how these may evolve in the future.
+He is also passionate about geophysical fluid dynamics (GFD) experiments; you can learn more about his lab’s GFD work at Nanjing University [here](http://www.njugfd.org/home.html).

-I serve as an Associate Editor of the [Quarterly Journal of the Royal Meteorological Society](https://rmets.onlinelibrary.wiley.com/journal/1477870X), Secretary of the Dynamical Meteorology Commission of the [Chinese Meteorological Society](http://www.cms1924.org/), and Co-chair of the [WCRP-Global Extremes Platform (GEP)](https://gep.wcrp-rifs.org/contact-group/) Contact Group.
-On a personal note, I am an amateur violinist and was an active member of my university’s badminton team.
+.

-A full list of my publications and citations can be found [here](https://scholar.google.com/citations?user=p66mFW4AAAAJ&hl=zh-CN).
+Dr. Xu serves as an Associate Editor of the [Quarterly Journal of the Royal Meteorological Society](https://rmets.onlinelibrary.wiley.com/journal/1477870X), Secretary of the Dynamical Meteorology Commission of the [Chinese Meteorological Society](http://www.cms1924.org/), and Co-chair of the [WCRP-Global Extremes Platform (GEP)](https://gep.wcrp-rifs.org/contact-group/) Contact Group.
+On a personal note, he is an amateur violinist and was an active member of his university’s badminton team.

 **Email:** peiqiang@mail.iap.ac.cn